Mouse-GYM/auto-trainer/README.md

 `pytest --functional`

-To limit testing to an individual namespace package, change your working directory to that package and use the same commands
+To limit testing to an individual namespace package, issue still from the base repo main root directory:

+`pytest ./auto-trainer-device/tests ./auto-trainer-video/tests`

+for instance.
+Alternatively you can `cd` into the subdir, and execute `pytest ./tests` too.

+To list all test cases, from repo base/root dir:

+`pytest --collect-only --quiet`

+Then you can use any of the outputted lines (1 per test case) as arg to pytest to execute that specific test case.
+You can also given many at once.

 ## Modules